aschoen21/Webpage/content/authors/admin/_index.md

   courses:
   - course: MS in Statistics w/ Data Science concentration
     institution: George Mason University
-    year: Expected 2023
+    year: Fall 2023
   - course: BS in Statistics w/ Mathematical Science Concentration
     institution: George Mason University
-    year: 2023
+    year: Spring 2023
   - course: AS in General Studies
     institution: Germanna Community College
-    year: 2020
+    year: Fall 2020
-role: Graduate Teaching Assistant
+# role: Graduate Teaching Assistant
-bio: My interests are in probability, forensic statistics, and the use of statistics in general.
+bio:
 superuser: yes
 ---

-Alayna is currently a Master's student at George Mason University studying Statistical Science with a concentration in Data Science.
-She is currently working towards understanding more of the computational side of Statistics.
-She is also currently researching to write a paper about the usefulness of FEVS scores for the government.
+Alayna is recent graduate from George Mason University studying Statistical Science.
+She has worked towards understanding more of the computational side of Statistics for the pasts 7 months.
+She also authored a thesis titled "Does Workplace Climate Predict Employee Retention?
+Insight from the Federal Employee Viewpoint Survey" about the usefulness of FEVS scores for the US government employee retention.
+This thesis is to be released by George Mason.
 In her free time she enjoys hanging out with her large family and playing the violin for her church.
+Her main interests are in data science, probability, statistics, and data visualization.
 {style="text-align: justify;"}